anikets95/anikets95/README.md

 ## Hi there, I'm Aniket Sharma 👋

-I am a Staff Software Engineer in [Amagi](https://www.amagi.com/), specializing in Python, Cloud services - AWS, GCP,  Project Management - Atlassian(Jira and Confluence), CI/CD - CircleCI, ArgoWorkflows, ArgoCD.
-I hold a Bachelor’s Degree in Information Technology from the National Institute of Technology Durgapur and am currently pursuing my Masters in Computer Science (Machine Learning) at Georgia Tech University.
+I am an experienced software engineer with a solid background of 7 years in backend development and 3 years in leadership roles.
+I hold a Master's degree in computer science specializing in machine learning from Georgia Tech University.
+My expertise includes proficiency in Python, SQL, and various ML libraries such as Pandas, PyTorch, scikit-learn, and Matplotlib.
+Additionally, I am well-versed in AWS services like S3, EC2, AWS Batch, SageMaker, EMR, and Athena.
+I began my academic journey at the National Institute of Technology Durgapur with a Bachelor's in Information Technology.

 ### 🚀 About Me

-- 🔭 I’m passionate about implementing and launching new projects.
+- 🔭 I’m passionate about implementing and launching new ML projects.
 - 🌱 I'm constantly learning and staying updated with the latest technologies.
 - 👯 I'm open to collaboration on innovative projects and ideas in ML.
 - 💬 Currently learning the depths of machine learning and statistics